yogesh-studypad/cocos-docs/manual/framework/cocos2d-js/1-about-cocos2d-js/1-1-a-brief-history/en.md

 ### 1.1.2 Cocos2d-html5 and Cocos2d-x JSB

-From the foregoing introduction, Cocos2d-JS includes Cocs2d-html5 and Cocos2d-x JSB which have the same set COMPLETELY COMPATIABLE of Javascript API.
+From the foregoing introduction, Cocos2d-html5 it is one important module of Cocs2d-JS, and it is a pure HTML5 game engine, which base on Canvas/WebGL and 100% compitable with HTML5.
 So, Cocos2d-JS project can be easily run on HTML5-ready browsers.

 If you are only interested in casual games on the web, you can embed directly in your web page the Cocos2d-JS Lite Version which is extremely easy to use and light as a feather.